guettli/second-central-list-effect/README.md

 > The second-system effect is the tendency of small, elegant, and successful systems to be succeeded by over-engineered,
 > bloated systems, due to inflated expectations and overconfidence

-In the past a lot of second systems failed because of over-engineering.
+In the past, a lot of second systems failed because of over-engineering.

-But the time has changed.
-Less systems get developed from scratch these days.
+But time has changed.
+Fewer systems get developed from scratch these days.
 There is now a different effect.

-What does "second central list" mean?
+What does the "second central list" mean?
 If you have a close look at these three terms, then you see something is strange.
-"Central list" suggest that there is exactly **one** central list.
+"Central list" suggests that there is exactly **one** central list.
 But "second"?

-In this context I speak about systems in a intranet of a company.
+In this context, I speak about systems in the intranet of a company.
 You have several central lists: customers, contracts, assets.
-These lists are crucial and usualy don't get duplicated without a migration plan for the old data.
+These lists are crucial and usually don't get duplicated without a migration plan for the old data.
 These central systems are or are like [ERP systems](https://en.wikipedia.org/wiki/Enterprise_resource_planning).
 They get replaced less often.

 But central lists of non-ERP type like issues, tickets, customer request, terms (wikis), process documentation ... these central lists are less crucial and tend to get replaced without preliminary consideration.

-Let's provide some example of non-ERP "central lists": Sharepoint, Jira, Confluence, Zendesk, Redmine, YouTrack, Gitlab, DokuWiki, Xwiki, ...
+Let's provide some examples of non-ERP "central lists": Sharepoint, Jira, Confluence, Zendesk, Redmine, YouTrack, Gitlab, DokuWiki, XWiki, ...

-If one of above tools gets used for some years, then no employee realy loves these systems because they tend to be full of outdated information.
+If one of the above tools gets used for some years, then no employee loves these systems because they tend to be full of outdated information.

 If a new system gets introduced, the **second central list effect** gives you a new working tool and this feels like a great relief.
 Everything is shiny, new, crips.
 No bloat, no outdated content.